Arctic Zone Titan Deep Freeze Zipperless Review

 The Arctic Titan Zipperless is a large, messenger cooler with an over-the-shoulder carry strap.
 It features a removable internal shelf, 2 exterior insulated, zippered pockets, two exterior mesh pockets, and an attached bottle opener (that's difficult to use).
 It comes in many colors and several other sizes, both smaller and larger than the 30 can model we tested.

 Constructed of fairly thin walls, the Titan actually does a decent job insulating its contents.
-In our rigorous testing, it held temperatures below 40ºF for 51 hours and lasted 53 hours below 50ºF, which is about average among models we tested.
+In our rigorous testing, it held temperatures below 40ºF for 43 hours and lasted 48 hours below 50ºF, which is just above average among models we tested.
 Though that's probably not amazing enough for your four-day weekend camping trip, it certainly works well enough for a long day at the beach or park.

 Ease of Use